-Short-term parking (sometimes referred to as Class II parking) is a bicycle rack to which the frame and at least one wheel can be secured with a user-provided U-lock or padlock and cable.
+A bicycle rack to which the frame and at least one wheel can be secured with a user-provided U-lock or padlock and cable.
 Racks that provide two points of contact prevent bikes from pivoting and falling over.
 Bike racks are appropriate for short-term parking where the typical parking duration is less than two hours.
-They can be thought of as serving the customer or visitor parking demand for locations such as retail stores, libraries, dental and medical offices, office buildings, and at apartments/ condominiums.
-Where possible, bike racks should be covered to protect bicycles from rain or debris.
+They can be thought of as serving the customer or visitor parking demand for locations such as retail stores, libraries, dental and medical offices, office buildings and at apartments/ condominiums.

-See Section 10.3 for discussion on the various options for short-term bike parking.
+See Section 10.3 for discussion on the various options for Class 2 bike parking.